OlivierVanHoutte/EasyTests/README.md

      - Started testing: TestExample2.
         [[ASSERTION FAILED!!: false2]]

-The reason for this implementation is to encourage using many smaller individual tests instead of one big Test with way too much code.
+The reason for this implementation is to encourage the use of many smaller individual tests instead of one big test with way too much code.

 __________________________